Xymist/hugo-public/content/post/hello-hugo.md

 As a first pass, I've moved both the site and the blog over to [Hugo](http://gohugo.io/) - previously the site was slightly messy AngularJS while the blog ran on Ghost.
 I have no issues with Ghost, it's a lovely piece of software, but I was never entirely happy with Angular as a framework.
 Mostly because I don't like JavaScript very much.

+I've taken the opportunity to update many of my old blog posts, reducing typos and so on, and to expand greatly my Projects section.
+That's somewhere between vanity and marketing, I think...

 If you're seeing this, it worked, so that's a decent start.
 As a bonus, the whole thing ought to be a little bit faster, though it's not really big enough for that to be a concern.